kevsbry/adrenalin/README.md

 Website design has been followed according to the given instructions and sketch file.

+- Mobile Responsive
 - Merriweather and Roboto fonts used
-- Font weight, color, size, spacing have been followed
+- Font weight, color, size, spacing have been followed / RESPONSIVE
 - Grid System and Flex Boxes implemented

 ## Data

-Data from /feed/data.json has been consumed using axios and rendered to the page.
+Data from feed/data.json has been fetched using axios and rendered to the page.

 ## Routes

-React router has been implemented in this project and `/adrenalin` is set as homepage, each tile is clickable will redirect the user to the `/detail/:slug` when clicked, each content-detail has its's own slug which has been fetch from data.json file
+React router has been implemented in this project and each detail has its own route depending on the slug provided by feed/data.json

 ```
-/adrenalin
-/detail/slug
+home => /
+detail page => /detail/:slug
 ```